 Since planting season is underway, this week’s Q&A with Kareen is especially timely and all about native plants.
 Sam asks what native plants grow in a cold climate and I share some of the shrubs and wildflowers that I have growing in my front yard.

-Sam’s question is especially relevant since last month, the members of the Garden Club of America (GCA) in the state of Montana, in collaboration with The Montana Native Plant Society announced the signing of a proclamation designating April as Montana Native Plant Month.
+Sam’s question is especially relevant since in April of 2023, the members of the Garden Club of America (GCA) in the state of Montana, in collaboration with The Montana Native Plant Society announced the signing of a proclamation designating April as Montana Native Plant Month.
 The GCA has led this effort across all 50 states to increase awareness of the critical role native plants play in supporting a healthy

 environment, increasing wildlife and pollinator populations, reducing the use of pesticides and fertilizers, and cleaning air and water.